 Shiva Krishna

 Shiva Krishna is an Indian actor, best known for Tamil cinema.
 Shiva Krishna began their career in 1993.
-With 30 credits to their name and an average audience rating of 8.3, Shiva Krishna remains one of the most prolific and celebrated talents in the industry.
+With 30 credits to their name, Shiva Krishna remains one of the most prolific and celebrated talents in the industry.
 An emerging voice in Tamil cinema, Shiva Krishna is already attracting significant attention for their distinctive work.

 Career Milestones